dougeby/IntuneDocs/intune/windows-hello.md

 ---
 # required metadata

-title: How to use Windows Hello for BusinesstitleSuffix: "Intune Azure preview"
+title: How to use Windows Hello for BusinesstitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to create a policy for controlling use of Windows Hello for Business on managed devices."
+description: Learn how to create a policy for controlling use of Windows Hello for Business on managed devices."
 keywords:
 author: lleonard-msft
 ms.author: alleonar